Lucille-tech/Puzzle15/README.md

  Step 6: Move Tiles 7 and 8 Into Final Positions.

- Let's see if you can solve the puzzle!
+ Let's see if you can solve the puzzle! :tada: